GAO report a reminder that EAC has failed entirely, says Brad Friedman

-Doesn't get much clearer than that, Cipro without a prescription, does it.
+Doesn’t get much clearer than that, does it.

-Cipro Price, But the take-away point from the latest report is the underscore, once again, of how the entire system would be immeasurably and immediately simplified by doing away with all disenfranchising, unreliable, inaccurate and hackable -- easily hackable -- Direct Recording Electronic (DRE, usually touch-screen) voting systems.
+But the take-away point from the latest report is the underscore, once again, of how the entire system would be immeasurably and immediately simplified by doing away with all disenfranchising, unreliable, inaccurate and hackable — easily hackable — Direct Recording Electronic (DRE, usually touch-screen) voting systems.

-Hite finishes big, Cipro alternatives, and with an important warning:
+Hite finishes big, and with an important warning:

 [E]lectronic voting systems are an undeniably critical link in the overall election chain.
 While this link alone cannot make an election, it can break one.
 The problems that some jurisdictions have experienced and the serious concerns that have surfaced highlight the potential for continuing difficulties in upcoming national elections if these challenges are not effectively addressed.

-Note the word "effectively" in the above paragraph, Cipro Price.
-Election Reform legislation is not enough; if it's not effective, it's meaningless and sends democracy back over the same cliff over which the process pitched in Florida 2000, buy cheap Cipro, Ohio 2004 and Sarasota 2006.
-Without a DRE ban -- as in Holt's bill if it's not amended -- there's nothing to stop us from heading off that same cliff all over again in 2008.
+Note the word “effectively” in the above paragraph.
+Election Reform legislation is not enough; if it’s not effective, it’s meaningless and sends democracy back over the same cliff over which the process pitched in Florida 2000, Ohio 2004 and Sarasota 2006.
+Without a DRE ban — as in Holt’s bill if it’s not amended — there’s nothing to stop us from heading off that same cliff all over again in 2008.

 The buck passes here

 One last point.
-Cipro online cod, The issue of a DRE ban came up in an extraordinary and enlightening phone call I had last week with the top honchos at the EAC, including Davidson.
-Cipro Price, Davidson and the others at the EAC claim that they do not have the power to decertify any of the voting systems which have been approved prior to now.
+The issue of a DRE ban came up in an extraordinary and enlightening phone call I had last week with the top honchos at the EAC, including Davidson.
+Davidson and the others at the EAC claim that they do not have the power to decertify any of the voting systems which have been approved prior to now.

-It wasn't "us" (EAC) that made bad certification decisions, goes the message -- it was "them" (NASED).
-"We can't decertify something we didn't certify," EAC spokesperson Jeannie Layson told us during the call, as they each passed the buck, Cipro coupon.
+It wasn’t “us” (EAC) that made bad certification decisions, goes the message — it was “them” (NASED).
+“We can’t decertify something we didn’t certify,” EAC spokesperson Jeannie Layson told us during the call, as they each passed the buck.